 Anything else I need to know about Trekking in Kamikochi?

-And that’s all I have to say on the Kamikochi hiking experience.
+And that’s all I have to say about the Kamikochi hiking experience.
 If you have any questions, please feel free to comment below.
 I usually answer pretty fast and to my best knowledge.

 Hello, I was directed to your website and it is very very helpful.
 I am planning to visit Kamikochi in April when it opens and I have some questions about the hiking and snow/ conditions.
 I aim to arrive at Kamikochi on April 17th when it opens.
 I really would like to do a 3-4 day hike and stay in huts.
 I am an experienced hiker with very good fitness levels so I enjoy a challenge.
 I haven’t spoken with anyone that has visited in April time!